Ramrachai/next14-s3/README.md

 # Live Link: [https://download-woad-one.vercel.app/]

 ## About the App:
 This is an file UPLOAD-DOWNLOAD application using next.js 14, server action, amazon s3 and Redux.
-When we click on Upload button,image will be uploaded to amazon s3 bucket using (server action + aws-sdk/client-s3) and upload state is updated using REDUX. if successful then image gallery component is re-rendered to show all the uploaded photos.
+When we click on Upload button,image will be resized to 300x300px then  uploaded to amazon s3 bucket using (server action + aws-sdk/client-s3) and upload state is updated using REDUX. if successful then image gallery component is re-rendered to show all the uploaded photos.
 Then if we click on the image - it will be again downloaded to your PC.

 ### .env.local file sample: